sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap

+<<-299	Bulls and Cows    		44.0%	Medium
+given secret string and guess string. number of bulls: digits in the correct position number of cows: digits in guess but in wrong position
+hashmap: get secret hashmap does not include bulls.
+->>

 <<-325	Maximum Size Subarray Sum Equals k    		47.0%	Medium
 prefix sum and using hashmap. only need to store the first index.